 - If you’re concerned about the use of harsh chemicals, you can actually use two perfectly safe household ingredients to exterminate an ant colony: baking soda and vinegar.

 - Pour a liberal amount of baking soda over the mound.
 If it’s a large mound, use a stick to poke a few holes into the mound and fill the holes with baking soda.

 - Once you have the nest covered with baking soda, pour a liberal amount of vinegar over it.

 - As with the other methods, you will need to dig the mound out and refill it with new soil to encourage new grass growth.

 Professional fire ant removal services

-If these techniques prove to be outmatched by the number of mounds in your yard, or if you simply would like the help of a professional, it may be time to consider calling on the experts at Connor’s Termite and Pest Control.
+If these techniques prove to be outmatched by the number of mounds in your yard, or if you simply would like the help of a professional, it may be time to consider calling on the ant exterminators at Ehrlich.
 We have been providing excellent pest management services for more than 40 years and can be trusted to effectively control any fire ant infestation you may be experiencing.
-Call us today to learn about our fire ant removal services!Back to Ant Exterminators – Control – Removal
+Call us today to learn more about how to get rid of fire ants or about our fire ant removal services!Back to Ant Exterminators, Control & Removal

 How to Get Rid of Fire Ants in Virginia

 Serving the Virginia area since 1944